- ABOUT -

 Where I see myself going

-My goal is blend my career ambitions with my creative ones, all while trying to help people and promote my life’s three core principles.
+My goal is blend my career ambitions with my creative ones, while trying to bring value to people in some meaningful way.

-Professionally, I aspire to be a neurosurgeon, having achieved several neurosurgical publications, my favourite of which was a study into the safety of frameless electromagnetic-navigated brain biopsies.
-I’ve taught surgical skills at national conferences and led research teams to international presentations.
-I am maintaining ongoing research links with The National Hospital of Neurology and Neurosurgery and seek to use my position as senior scriptwriter at Brainbook to help improve neurological theory and practical skills amongst interested students and doctors.
+Professionally, I am an academic neurosurgical trainee.
+I have achieved several neurosurgical publications, my favourite of which was a study summarising the latest updates in the management of paediatric conus lipomas, a disorder of spinal development.
+I’ve taught surgical skills at national conferences and led research teams to international presentations numerous times.
+I am presently researching the mechanisms underlying Traumatic Brain Injury in partnership with the University of Birmingham and seek to use my position as Trustee and Events Coordinator at Brainbook to help improve neurological theory and practical skills amongst interested students and doctors.

 Featured Work